Incubus' Brandon Boyd talks new solo album 'Echoes And Cocoons'

 “It’s really cool.
 It’s a very different record for me.
 And we did it before even meeting in person.
 We just we did it over the phone, it’s a full COVID record.
 It was awesome.”

-‘Echoes And Cocoons’ has been finished for six months and Boyd said he’s now planning its roll out.
-“I actually just shot a visual for the first single which is going to come out next month,” he revealed.
+‘Echoes And Cocoons’ has been finished for six months and Boyd said he’s now planning its roll out, with the first single set to arrive on November 19.
+“I actually just shot a visual for the first single which is going to come out this month,” he revealed.
 “Then what I’m going to do is put out a single every five or six weeks and then hopefully drop the actual album sometime in February.”

 As for Incubus, the band’s most recent project was last year’s ‘Trust Fall (Side B)’ EP, released via ADA Worldwide.
 Asked about the progress of the band’s next album, the follow-up to 2017’s ‘8’, Boyd said the band hope to have something out by spring next year.